MACHINE LEARNING AND DATA MINING - 2020/1

 Module code: COMM055

 Machine Learning and Data Mining incorporate a large number of ways in which datasets with a variety of characteristics can be processed in order to provide for new insights and understanding.
-Through treatment of the principles and fundamental requirements for ML/DM, example applications, and related exercises, this module will offer coverage of a range of contemporarily important and emergent data treatments, some of which lead to deep learning approaches.
+Through treatment of the principles and fundamental requirements for ML/DM, example applications, and related exercises, this module will offer coverage of a range of contemporarily important and emergent data treatments and algorithms.
 The module will provide for the means to critically evaluate, extend, and apply, appropriate techniques to datasets exemplifying specific characteristics in order to derive suitable and defensible results.

 Number of Credits: 15

 JACs code: I400

 Indicative content includes: (Data Mining EDISON descriptors KU1.01.02-KU1.01.05, KU1.01.08, KU1.03.01, KU1.03.04, KU1.03.05, KU1.03.06, KU1.04.02, KU1.02.01- KU1.02.05, KU1.02.08, KU1.05.01)

 • Introduction to Machine Learning and Data Mining for Data Science